dgcocit/sitedeploy/README.md

 (Also, please note that lines are numbered, and a single line can appear to be more than one.
 All the paragraphs in this document have a single line number and are considered a single line in the document.
 So to hide a paragraph in this document, you would only need one hashmark at the beginning of the paragraph.)

 **If you are updating the menu,** please be sure you really want to do this.
 You must do this in Github.
 In the "sitedeploy" repository, select the file config.toml.
+In the bar above the large text field, click the pencil icon on the far right side.
+This opens the editor.
 Most of this file is settings for the menu.
 A menu item looks like this:

     [[menu.main]]
       name = "Leaders"